hyperledger/besu-docs/docs/index.md

 ## What is Hyperledger Besu?

 Hyperledger Besu is an open-source Ethereum client developed under the Apache 2.0 license and written in Java.
-It runs on Ethereum Mainnet, private networks, and test networks such as Rinkeby, Ropsten, and Görli.
+It runs on Ethereum Mainnet, private networks, and test networks such as Rinkeby, Ropsten, Goerli, and Kiln.
-Besu serves as an [execution client](Concepts/Merge.md) on Ethereum Mainnet.
+Besu serves as an [execution client](Concepts/Merge.md) on Ethereum Mainnet and the Kiln testnet.

 Besu implements proof of authority (QBFT, IBFT 2.0, and Clique) and proof of work (Ethash) consensus mechanisms.